mark-watson/hy-lisp-python-book/manuscript/nlp.md

 ['_', '__bytes__', '__class__', '__delattr__', '__dir__', '__doc__', '__eq__', '__format__', '__ge__', '__getattribute__', '__getitem__', '__gt__', '__hash__', '__init__', '__init_subclass__', '__iter__', '__le__', '__len__', '__lt__', '__ne__', '__new__', '__pyx_vtable__', '__reduce__', '__reduce_ex__', '__repr__', '__setattr__', '__setstate__', '__sizeof__', '__str__', '__subclasshook__', '__unicode__', '_bulk_merge', '_py_tokens', '_realloc', '_vector', '_vector_norm', 'cats', 'char_span', 'count_by', 'doc', 'ents', 'extend_tensor', 'from_array', 'from_bytes', 'from_disk', 'get_extension', 'get_lca_matrix', 'has_extension', 'has_vector', 'is_nered', 'is_parsed', 'is_sentenced', 'is_tagged', 'lang', 'lang_', 'mem', 'merge', 'noun_chunks', 'noun_chunks_iterator', 'print_tree', 'remove_extension', 'retokenize', 'sentiment', 'sents', 'set_extension', 'similarity', 'tensor', 'text', 'text_with_ws', 'to_array', 'to_bytes', 'to_disk', 'to_json', 'user_data', 'user_hooks', 'user_span_hooks', 'user_token_hooks', 'vector', 'vector_norm', 'vocab']
 ~~~~~~~~

+In lines 3-6 we import the spaCy library, load the English language model, and crete a document from input text.
+What is a spaCy document?
+In line 24 we used the **dir** function (familiar to Python programmers) to see the attributes and methods for this class.

+**dir** returns more information than we need, so let's try again but this time do not print the ython "dunder" methods and properties that start and end with double underscore characters:

 {lang="hy",linenos=on, number-from=23}
 ~~~~~~~~